jeff1evesque/machine-learning/README.md

 py.test
 ```

-**Note:** the above unit tests, will be expanded to include more granular unit tests.
-These tests will be unavailable until milestone [1.0](https://github.com/jeff1evesque/machine-learning/milestones/1.0).
+**Note:** more granular unit tests, will be available with milestone [1.0](https://github.com/jeff1evesque/machine-learning/milestones/1.0).